-Cardiovascular disease, such as heart attacks and strokes, are the leading cause of death in the UK.
+Cardiovascular diseases, such as heart attacks and strokes, are the leading cause of death in the UK.

-The types of food that people eat can strongly influence the risk of developing cardiovascular disease.
-Foods high in saturated fat, in particular, can raise this risk.
+The types of food that people eat can strongly influence the risk of developing cardiovascular diseases.
+Foods high in saturated fat, in particular, are thought to raise this risk.
 Saturated fats mostly come from animal sources, such as butter or meat.

 People can reduce the amount of saturated fat they eat by swapping some key foods in the diet for lower saturated fat alternatives.
 For example, swapping butter for olive oil-based spreads, or using turkey mince in place of beef mince.